ismb/jemma/features.md

 - **Modular**: JEMMA can be freely extended by deploying additional [OSGi](http://www.osgi.org/) bundles or by developing applications based on its open API.

-- **Cloud-enabled**: JEMMA allows synchronizing your energy data with Cloud service offered by [Telecom Italia](http://www.telecomitalia.it/) (*generalization and support for other cloud service providers is foreseen in next releases*)
+- **Cloud-enabled**: JEMMA allows synchronizing your energy data with Cloud service offered by [Telecom Italia](http://www.telecomitalia.it/) (*support for other cloud service providers is foreseen in next releases*)